-Riders Alliance, although still young, has made significant inroads with government officials, community organizations, and influential members of the community.
-Using these resources, Riders Alliance can advocate for the needs of the riders in Miami-Dade.
-Advancing the agenda the community decides it needs is the main focus of our organization.
+Riders Alliance has working relationships with municipal and county officials and is working to advance the agenda the community decides it needs.
 Unlike the interest groups working within the county government currently, our interest is not in private companies' profits, but in the success and opportunity of our supporters: the people.

 Here at Riders Alliance, we recognize the need to inform the public.
 While we maintain a website and keep an active social media feed to inform residents, that is often not enough.
 Riders Alliance uses the various modes of transportation and has honest and open conversations with those who use our system to commute and know the situation the best.
 At the end of the day, Riders Alliance believes in what the community needs, and every community is different; having our pulse on the transit situation will keep us current and continuously fighting for what Miami-Dade needs at the current moment.

 The Miami Riders Alliance is operated under section 501(c)(4) of the internal revenue code.
 As such, donations are not tax-deductible.
-The MRA is run by a Board of Directors and is operated on a day-to-day basis by our amazing Staff.
-The MRA is operated out of the Center for Social Change at 2103 Coral Way FL 2 Miami, FL 33145.
-Our supporters can become Members through Patreon, who can influence policy decisions and more.
+The MRA is administered by a Board of Directors and is operated on a day-to-day basis by our amazing Staff.
+The MRA is operated out of the Center for Social Change at 2103 Coral Way FL 2, Miami, FL 33145.
+Our supporters can become Members through Patreon and can influence policy decisions and more.
 One-time donations do not constitute membership dues.
 We publish more information about how we are run on our Sunshine Page.